 offered: Performances; lecture-demonstrations workshops, master classes; residencies; day programs; multi-day programs; programs for staff; Veteran's programs on Art and Post Traumatic Stress Disorder, Literature and War, and Reality and Myth.
 Note: Rodger, along with other literary artists on the roster, is part of the Writers, Reading collaborative.
 Members perform solo or in a group focusing on a theme (e.g., Mothers and Daughters, Fathers and Sons, The Comedy Connection, We Go to the Dump Too).
 A brochure describing Writers, Reading artists and programs is available by contacting Rebecca Rule at 603/942-8174.

 statewide, year round

-Performances: $175; Workshops and Lecture-Demonstrations: $200; Master Classes: $250; School Residencies: $300/day plus expenses; Community Residencies: $300/day; Music and ensemble performances require $150 per ensemble member plus travel expenses; Negotiable.
+Negotiable dependent upon non-profit status of organization please include a travel expense.
+Preferred guidelines: Performances: $150; Workshops and Lecture-Demonstrations: $200; School Residencies: $250/day plus expenses; Community Residencies: $200/day; Music and ensemble performances require $150 per ensemble member plus travel expenses.

 30 North Rd

 The Battlefield Guide can involve an acoustic trio and the poet.
 Milton Ensemble performances of various books from Paradise Lost usually involve 6-8 readers plus a musician and for some books, two singers but can also involve Rodger directing a local community group.
 Rodger is on the Arts in Education Roster as well as the Arts in Health Artist Directory.